jd2409-dev/studio/README.md

 *   **Other Authentication Errors:** Check the browser console for specific Firebase error codes (e.g., `auth/invalid-credential`, `auth/user-disabled`).
 *   **Google Sign-In Errors (`auth/popup-closed-by-user`, `auth/account-exists-with-different-credential`):** Check the browser console for details.
 Ensure popups aren't blocked.
 If an account exists with the same email via a different method, try that method first. **Also ensure the Google provider is enabled and `localhost` is in the authorized domains list in the Firebase Authentication settings.**
 *   **Genkit Errors:** Make sure the `GOOGLE_GENAI_API_KEY` is set correctly in your `.env` file if using AI features.
-*   **Firestore/Storage Permission Errors (`permission-denied` or `Missing or insufficient permissions`) / Dashboard shows "Error Loading":**
+*   **Firestore/Storage Permission Errors (`permission-denied` or `Missing or insufficient permissions`) / Dashboard shows "Error Loading" / AI Tutor chat not saving:**
-    *   This *almost always* means your Firestore or Firebase Storage security rules are either blocking the action because they are too restrictive, OR **they haven't been deployed correctly**.
-Seeing "Error Loading" on the dashboard is a strong indicator of this issue.
+    *   This *almost always* means your Firestore or Firebase Storage security rules are either blocking the action because they are too restrictive, OR **they haven't been deployed correctly.** Seeing "Error Loading" on the dashboard or issues with AI Tutor chat history are strong indicators of this issue.
     *   **FIX FOR DEVELOPMENT:**
-        1. Ensure you have `firestore.rules` and `storage.rules` files in your project root (these should be included).
+        1. Ensure you have `firestore.rules` (and `storage.rules` if using Firebase Storage) files in your project root (these should be included).
-        2.  **Deploy the rules using the Firebase CLI:** Run `firebase deploy --only firestore:rules` and `firebase deploy --only storage` (after logging in with `firebase login` and selecting your project with `firebase use <your-project-id>`). **This is the most critical step to fix permission errors.**
+        2.  **Deploy the rules using the Firebase CLI:** Run `firebase deploy --only firestore:rules` (and `firebase deploy --only storage` if applicable) after logging in with `firebase login` and selecting your project with `firebase use <your-project-id>`. **This is the most critical step to fix permission errors.**
-        3. The provided development rules allow any authenticated user access to their *own* data (e.g., documents under `/users/{userId}` or `/userProgress/{userId}` where `userId` matches their authenticated ID). **If you don't deploy these rules, the default production rules (secure by default, deny all access) will likely be active, causing permission errors.**
+        3. The provided development rules allow any authenticated user access to their *own* data (e.g., documents under `/users/{userId}` or `/userProgress/{userId}` or their subcollections like `/users/{userId}/tutorMessages/{messageId}` where `userId` matches their authenticated ID). **If you don't deploy these rules, the default production rules (secure by default, deny all access) will likely be active, causing permission errors.**
         4. If you started Firestore in **test mode** (`allow read, write: if true;`), it allows *anyone* access, which is highly insecure but might bypass permission errors during initial setup.
 It's strongly recommended to use production mode and deploy the provided development rules instead.
     *   **VERY IMPORTANT FOR PRODUCTION:** The development rules (`allow ... : if request.auth != null && request.auth.uid == userId;`) are a starting point.
 Before deploying to production, you **MUST** write more specific rules based on your application's needs.
 For example, you might want to allow users to read public data but only write to their own documents.
 Use the Firebase Console Rules Simulator to test your production rules thoroughly.